GeoSander/fme-degreeformatter/README.md

 Besides validation of the selected input format, the DegreeFormatter will also check if the coordinate(s) are within a valid range.
 Minutes and seconds should be smaller than 60.
 Latitudinal degrees should not be lower than -90 or higher than 90, whereas longitudinal degrees should not be lower than -180 or higher than 180.
 Note that if the _Input Type_ is "Latitude and Longitude", the DegreeFormatter assumes that the first value is the Latitude component and the second value is the Longitude component.

 ### Notes
+- Also available on [FME Hub](https://hub.safe.com/transformers/degreeformatter) for convenient installation.
 - This transformer has been tested on Python 2.7 and 3.4.
 - Any non-UTF8 encoded string inputs will result in a UTF8 encoded output.
 - If you notice a bug or desire a new feature, please contact me.
 Or make a pull request!